 Convolutional neural networks are a powerful artificial neural network technique.

 These networks preserve the spatial structure of the problem and were developed for object recognition tasks such as handwritten digit recognition.
-They are popular because people are achieving state-of-the-art results on difficult computer vision and natural language processing tasks.
+They are popular because people can achieve state-of-the-art results on challenging computer vision and natural language processing tasks.

-- Best practices for configuring CNNs on your own object recognition tasks.
+- Best practices for configuring CNNs on your object recognition tasks

 Let’s get started.